0xPolygon/polygon-docs/docs/cdk/how-to/use-native-token.md

 ## Prerequisite steps

-You have previously deployed a CDK using previous versions.
+- You should have a running CDK stack.
+- Follow one of the tutorials linked below if you haven't yet spun up a CDK stack.

 ### Deployment guides